 - Mutual consent

 While these motions for divorce typically name the other spouse as being at fault for the separation, far more common are no-fault divorces.
 To ask for a no-fault divorce, a spouse must state that the two parties have lived apart for at least 12 consecutive months prior to filing the application for divorce, or the parties must have a signed marital separation agreement resolving all matters in dispute in their marriage.
-A steadfast Montgomery County divorce attorney could help potential litigants select a reason for a divorce or defend themselves against allegations of fault that may sway a court’s distribution of assets or alimony orders.
+A steadfast MoCo divorce attorney could help potential litigants select a reason for a divorce or defend themselves against allegations of fault that may sway a court’s distribution of assets or alimony orders.

 Common Matters at Issue in a Divorce